Skip to content

 This guide provides educational information about Vernal Keratoconjunctivitis (VKC) in children.
 Always consult your pediatric ophthalmologist for proper diagnosis, treatment plans, and emergency care to protect your child's vision.

-Get notified when new research about Vernal keratoconjunctivitis is published.
+Get notified when new evidence is published on Vernal keratoconjunctivitis.